 The study, by a national research team including Washington University School of Medicine in St. Louis, was led by the Minneapolis Veterans Administration Health Care System.
 It is published July 13 in The New England Journal of Medicine.

 In men with early prostate cancer, the study compared surgery with observation.
 With the latter, men only were treated if they developed bothersome symptoms, such as urinary difficulty or bone pain.
 Such symptoms may indicate progression of the cancer.
 Many men in the observation group received no treatment at all because early-stage prostate cancer often grows slowly and rarely causes symptoms.

 "The findings will go a long way in helping to improve prostate cancer care," said co-author Gerald L. Andriole, MD, director of Washington University's Division of Urologic Surgery.
 "About 70 percent of patients newly diagnosed with prostate cancer cases are in the early stages, meaning the cancer is confined to the prostate gland, and they have nonaggressive tumors.
 As such, these patients have an excellent prognosis without surgery.
 This study confirms that aggressive treatment usually is not necessary.
-We hope the findings will steer doctors away from recommending surgery or radiation to their patients with nonaggressive early-stage prostate cancer and patients away from thinking it's necessary."
+We hope the findings will steer doctors away from recommending surgery to their patients with nonaggressive early-stage prostate cancer and patients away from thinking it's necessary."

 The American Cancer Society ranks prostate cancer as the second most common cancer in men and the third-leading cause of cancer deaths among men, after lung and colorectal cancer.
 In 2017, about 161,360 men will be diagnosed with prostate cancer, and 26,730 will die from it.